 Different Types of Water Energy

-The relationship of hydropower and electricity dates back to the earliest period of the electric age.
+Hydropoweris created by falling of fast running water.
+In the past, flowing water was used to turn water wheels for powering gristmills and early sawmills.
+The relationship between hydropower and electricity dates back to the earliest period of the electric age.
 Water is typically stored in reservoirs and released to a lower elevation.
 It is channeled through turbines to generate electricity.
 Hydropower may also be generated from flowing water in rivers (run-of-the-river plants) as well as water flowing from reservoirs.
 Run-of-the-river plants are used to provide electricity in smaller communities and cause less environmental impact than reservoir storage.
 They are popular in China.

 While tidal energy is a renewable source, there may be environmental impacts associated with installations.
-At the La Rance facility, for example, plaice, a fish species became extinct in the area, while native aquatic plants suffocated in the silt.
+At the La Rance facility, for example, the plaice—a type of flatfish species—became extinct in the area, while native aquatic plants suffocated in the silt.
 The shift to a cloudy, silty ecosystem favored the proliferation of other species such as cuttlefish, a relative of squids.

 Other Types of Water Energy